 The fact that so many CS PhD students undertook so much unpaid labor and risk speaks to the urgency of the inequities in CS.
-These inequities, while pervasive and constantly affecting some, may be invisible to others, even within the same department.
-This is an argument for educating everyone in our field - students, staff, faculty, and more - so that the work required to make our community inclusive can truly be shared among all its members.
+These inequities, while pervasive and constantly affecting some, may be invisible to others, even within the same department.4 This is an argument for educating everyone in our field - students, staff, faculty, and more - so that the work required to make our community inclusive can truly be shared among all its members.

 Acknowledgements.
-CS-JEDI's curriculum was created by a working group of several PhD students: Abhinav Adduri, Alex Wang, Anson Kahng, Josh Williams, Judeth Oden Choi, Pallavi Koppol, Paul Gölz, Samantha Reig, Tabitha E. Lee, Valerie Chen, and Ziv Scully.
-We also thank Dr. Alexis Adams of the Eberly Center, Professor Zico Kolter for assuming the role of faculty instructor, and the many other CMU community members who supported this effort.
+CS-JEDI would not have been possible without the working group of PhD students who offered their time, careful thought, and lived experiences toward the creation of this curriculum: Abhinav Adduri, Alex Wang, Anson Kahng, Josh Williams, Judeth Oden Choi, Pallavi Koppol, Paul Gölz, Samantha Reig, Tabitha E. Lee, Valerie Chen, and Ziv Scully.
+We are also profoundly thankful for the instrumental curriculum development support provided by Dr. Alexis Adams of the Eberly Center.
+We additionally thank Dr. Chad Hershock, Dr. Michael Melville, Shernell Smith, and Dr. Joanna Dickert for their consultation.
+We thank Professor Zico Kolter for assuming the role of faculty instructor, Deb Cavlovich for constant administrative support, the CSD DEI, SCS DEI, and SCS CS-JEDI steering committees for their support throughout this effort.
+Innumerable additional faculty, staff, and students from the CMU community also provided invaluable support for CS-JEDI through proofreading, consulting, advocacy, and more, for which we thank them earnestly.